opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

 total_indexing_buffer | The maximum heap size in bytes used to hold newly indexed documents.
-Once this heap size is exceeded, the documents are written to disk. roles | The list of the node's roles. attributes | The node's attributes. os | Information about the operating system, including name, version, architecture, refresh interval, and the number of available and allocated processors. process | Information about the current running process, including PID, refresh interval, and `mlockall` that specifies whether the process address space has been successfully locked in memory. jvm | Information about the JVM, including PID, version, memory information, garbage collector information, and arguments. thread_pool | Information about the thread pool.
+Once this heap size is exceeded, the documents are written to disk. roles | The list of the node's roles. attributes | The node's attributes. os | Information about the OS, including name, version, architecture, refresh interval, and the number of available and allocated processors. process | Information about the current running process, including PID, refresh interval, and `mlockall` that specifies whether the process address space has been successfully locked in memory. jvm | Information about the JVM, including PID, version, memory information, garbage collector information, and arguments. thread_pool | Information about the thread pool.